ASTEROID ASTROLOGY

 Fate as a Whole

-Moira describes the overall karmic architecture rather than one stage of it.
-Read her alongside the three Fates for a full picture.
+Moira describes the overall pattern rather than one stage of it.
+Read her alongside the three Fates as context, not as proof of destiny.

 Moira